sidiousvic/sidious.pizza/about.md

     <figcaption>The species shows consistent curiosity toward complex systems and machinery, especially objects that move, spin, or go <i>"vroom vroom"</i>.</figcaption>
 </figure>

-Field observations show that S. pizzivorus is consistently drawn to mechanical structures.
-This includes engines, bridges, mathematical frameworks, bridges, computer systems, and importantly, bridges, which it holds as examples of human ingenuity and considers good-looking.
+Field observations show that _S. pizzivorus_ is consistently drawn to mechanical structures.
+This includes engines, bridges, mathematical frameworks, bridges, computer systems and bridges, which it holds as examples of human ingenuity and considers good-looking.
 It often stands in front of these constructions for long periods, smiling at the machinery, diagram, or structure.
 The true purpose of this energy-consuming behavior remains unsolved by science.
 Some field notes propose _S. pizzivorus_ might just be having _a good time._

 ## Adaptive Strategies